-I didn’t quite know where to start – thanks Carol from KTO who directed me to BnBHero’s Hanok Stays to start looking – I narrowed it down to two choices and nearly went with Doo Guesthouse, I ended up picking this particular hanok homestay instead for my 2-night stay.
+I didn’t quite know where to begin because typical booking sites don’t usually have a ‘hanok’ specialty, but Carol from the Korean Tourism Organisation (KTO) directed me to BnBHero’s Hanok Stays to start looking.
+I narrowed it down to two choices and nearly went with Doo Guesthouse, and I ended up picking this particular hanok homestay instead for my 2-night stay.

-One key feature of the hanok is that there are no beds and you sleep on the floor – There is a large thick blanket to lie on and another thick cushy duvet to snuggle under.
-She also spread an additional blanket on the floor which helped to trap some heat.
-Lying down on heated mats in winter is absolutely lovely and made getting up so, so difficult.
+One key feature of the Hanok is that there are no beds and you sleep on the floor.
+I had a large thick blanket to lie on and another thick cushy duvet to snuggle under.
+Because it was winter, my host also spread an additional blanket on the floor which helped to trap some heat and keep me warm.

-One of the reasons I booked this Hanok over others is because it has an attached bathroom, quite rare as most hanoks have an outhouse-style toilet which means having to brave the outdoor winter air just to pee or shower.
+One of the reasons I booked this Hanok over others is because it has an attached bathroom.
+This is quite rare as most Hanoks have an outhouse-style toilet which means I would have to brave the outdoor winter air just to pee or shower.

-Note that I still wore track pants, a thin windbreaker and woolen socks to sleep – it’s still not as warm as a heated hotel room (where I can make do in a tshirt and shorts even in winter) and you can feel the chill seep in a little through the paper-screen doors, but I found the temperature mix quite pleasant.
-The paper on the screen doors (Hanji) is supposed to help filter the air as well as block the draft.
+Note that I still wore track pants, a thin windbreaker and woollen socks to sleep.
+It’s still not as warm as a heated hotel room (where I can make do in a t-shirt and shorts even in winter) and you can feel the chill seep in a little through the paper-screen doors, but I found the temperature mix quite pleasant.
+The paper on the screen doors (called Hanji) is supposed to help filter the air as well as block the draft.

 Cost of my Hanok Homestay

 My stay cost US$60 per night – with the additional BnBHero fee, the total came up to US$157 for 2 nights (US$78.50 per night, or around S$110 per night).